Personal hygiene

 Coconut oil has traditionally been known to have skin benefits like moisturization and reducing skin irritation.

-Apart from these, our clothing should also be skin friendly and kept clean.
+Apart from these, our clothing should also be skin-friendly and kept clean.

-Change of clothes after returning from work and before bedtime is a must.
+Changing clothes after returning from work and before bedtime is a must.

 This predisposes to bacterial and fungal infections.

-Drinking lots of water, taking in fresh air, regular outdoor walks and well-ventilated homes are important for skin and general health.
+Drinking lots of water, taking in fresh air, regular outdoor walks, and well-ventilated homes are important for skin and general health.

 Maintaining good personal hygiene not only keeps us healthy but is essential for our overall well-being, improving our confidence and self-worth.